signal-ai/signal-secret-service/README.md

 `SECRET_SERVICES=prod-my-app prod-my-db`

 This will tell `init.sh` to decrypt secrets for services prod-my-app and prod-my-db using `chamber`.
-If you want to keep a reference of secret ENV variables within your app, we can set the value as "SECRET", although there is no need to do that for chamber to extract secrets.
+If you want to keep a reference of secret ENV variables within your app, we can set the value as `SECRET`, although there is no need to do that for chamber to extract secrets.
 Example JSON for ECS task definition:

 ```JSON
 {